Constructing Interpretable Features from Compositional Neuron Groups: Concept Detection Evaluations

 We use logarithm to normalize the scale for comparability across methods.
 A positive log-ratio indicates greater similarity with activating sentences, where larger values indicate better separability.

 We apply this evaluation to \texttt{SNMF}-learned MLP features with $k=100, 200, 300, 400$ on multiple layers of Gemma-2-2B \cite{gemmateam2024gemma2improvingopen}, Llama-3.1-8B \cite{grattafiori2024llama3herdmodels}, and GPT-2 Small \cite{radford2019language}.
 Additional details on the training of \texttt{SNMF} are in \S\ref{apx:interp_varying_k}.
-As a baseline, we use publicly available SAEs \cite{he2024llamascope, lieberum2024gemmascopeopensparse, gao2024scalingevaluatingsparseautoencoders} trained on MLP outputs (\texttt{SAE out}), i.e. $W_V \mathbf{a}$ (Equation~\ref{eq:mlp_out_formula}), and SAEs trained on MLP activations (\texttt{SAE act}) with the same dataset and number of features as \texttt{SNMF} (see details in \S\ref{apx:sae_training}).
-For \texttt{SNMF}, we generate concept labels by analyzing the input samples that most strongly activate it, using the coefficient matrix $Y$.
+As the main baseline, we use state-of-the-art SAEs, Llamascope \cite{he2024llamascope} and Gemmascope \cite{lieberum2024gemmascopeopensparse}, trained on MLP outputs (\texttt{SAE out}), i.e. $W_V \mathbf{a}$ (Eq.~\ref{eq:mlp_out_formula}).
+Additionally, to highlight method differences, we evaluate matched-capacity SAEs trained on MLP activations (\texttt{SAE act}) with the same dataset and number of features as \texttt{SNMF}.
+For additional details on training the matched-capacity baseline see \S\ref{apx:sae_training}.
+For \texttt{SNMF}, we generate concept labels from the input samples that most strongly activate it, using the coefficient matrix $Y$.
 For \texttt{SAE act}, we take the feature descriptions from Neuronpedia, which are derived using autointerp \cite{paulo2024automatically} and similarly rely on the highest-activating examples.
-For SAEs trained on the \texttt{SNMF} dataset, we generate descriptions based on their top-activating contexts using the same prompts used for generating descriptions for \texttt{SNMF}.
+For SAEs trained on the \texttt{SNMF} dataset, we generate descriptions using their top-activating contexts with the same prompts used for \texttt{SNMF}.